Simon-He95/common-intellisense/README.md

 Migrate to [common-intellisense](https://github.com/common-intellisense/common-intellisense).
 If you have any questions or feedback, please post them [here](https://github.com/common-intellisense/common-intellisense/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen).

+If you are using it in an intranet environment or without a network connection, you can install [common-intellisense-local](https://marketplace.visualstudio.com/items?itemName=simonhe.common-intellisense-local)

 ## :coffee:

 [buy me a cup of coffee](https://github.com/Simon-He95/sponsor)